blueskyson/augmented-reality-opencv/README.md

 A simple example of augmented reality using OpenCV.

-This application shows most 6 English characters on chessboards.
+This application shows at most 6 English characters on chessboards.

 To execute: `python main.py`